-principles) incurred by a recipient and the value of the grant or other agreement during the project or program period.
+(1) Project costs - Project costs are all allowable costs (as set forth in the applicable Federal cost principles) incurred by a recipient and the value of the in-kind contributions made by the recipient or third parties in accomplishing the objectives of the grant or other agreement during the project or program period.

-parties in accomplishing the objectives of the grant or other agreement during the project or program parties in accomplishing the objectives of the grant or other agreement. - (2) Cost sharing and matching in general cost sharing and matching represent that portion of project or program costs not borne by the Federal Government (Anyminimum percentage for matching share provided by program costs not borne by the Federal Government are included in the assistance agreement and its or the program costs are program costs not borne by the Federal Government are included in the assistance agreement. program legislation and matching share requirements are included in the assistance agreement of the agreement of the assistance agreement of the agreem
+(2) Cost sharing and matching - In general, cost sharing and matching represent that portion of project or proyram costs not borne by the Federal Government.
+Any minimum percentage for matching share provided by proyram legislation and matching share requirements are included in the assistance agreement.

-- (3) Cash contributions Cash contributions represent the recipient's cash outlay, including the outlay of (3) Cash contributions - Cash contributions represent the recipient's Cash outley, including the outlay of money contributed to the recipient by non-Federal third parties.
-When authorized by Federal legislation, Federal funds received from other grants or other agreements may be considered as grantees cash contributions. - (4) In-kind contributions In-kind contributions represent the value of noncash contributions provided by the recipient and non-federal third parties.
+(3) Cash contributions - Cash contributions represent the recipient's cash outlay, including the outlay of money contributed to the recipient by non-Federal third parties.
+When authorized by Federal legislation, Federal funds received from other grants or other agreements may be considered as grantees' cash contributions.

+(4) In-kind contributions - In-kind contributions represent the value of noncash contributions provided by the recipient and non-federal third parties.
 Only when authorized by Federal legislation, may property purchased with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions.
-In-kind contributions may be in the with Federal funds be considered as the recipient's in-kind contributions. - b.
-General guidelines for computing cost sharing or matching are as follows: - (1) Cost sharing or matching may consist of: - (a) Charges incurred by the recipient as project costs.
-(Not all charges require cash outlays by the recipient during the project period; examples are depreciation and use charges for buildings and agencies and institutions, and private organizations and individuals, and eyencies and institutions, and private organizations and individuals, or use thereof, donated by other (c) Project costs represented by services and real and personal property, or use thereof, donated by other non-Federal public agencies and institutions, and private organizations and individuals.
+In-kind contributions may be in the form of charges for real property and non-expendable personal property, and the value of goods and services directly benefiting and specifically identifiable to the project or program.

+b.
+General guidelines for computing cost sharing or matching are as follows:

+(1) Cost sharing or matching may consist of:

+(a) Charges incurred by the recipient as project costs.
+(Not all charges require cash outlays by the recipient during the project period; examples are depreciation and use charges for buildings and equipment.)

-(b) Project costs financed with cash contributed or donated to the recipient by other non-Federal public equipment.)
+(b) Project costs financed with cash contributed or donated to the recipient by other non-Federal public agencies and institutions, and private organizations and individuals, and